microsoft/dotnet/releases/net471/KnownIssues/553390 - BCL - SGEN crashes because it references System.IO.Compression.ZipFile.dll.md

 ## Impact

-This problem occurs during the build of applications that use the SGEN tool.
+This problem occurs when building the applications that use the SGEN tool.

 ## Workaround

 Add the following targets to the project that is experiencing this issue.
-The targets will remove the reference assemblies from the ReferecenPath set that SGEN uses before the serialization assemblies are produced and will add them back after they are produced.
+The targets remove the reference assemblies from the ReferencePath set that SGEN uses before the serialization assemblies are produced and adds them back after they are produced.

 ```xml
 <Target Name="RemoveDesignTimeFacadesBeforeSGen" BeforeTargets="GenerateSerializationAssemblies">